-Community Hunger Solutions is dedicated to connecting surplus local food with community members who lack access.
+Community Hunger Solutions is dedicated to connecting local food with community members who face barriers to access.

 We do this through community partnerships with food producers and retailers, food pantries and community meal sites, and community supporters.